Nine Days Complete Tanzania

 - DAY 4 - LAKE MANYARA NATIONAL PARK - SERENGETI NATIONAL PARK

-- DAY 5 AND 6 - SERENGETI NATIONAL PARK
+- DAY 5 - SERENGETI NATIONAL PARK

 - DAY 7 - SERENGETI NATIONAL PARK - NGORONGORO CONSERVATION AREA